 John assumes that his readers will know that Cain was a son of the first man and woman, Adam and Eve.
 As the book of Genesis describes, Cain was jealous of his younger brother Abel and murdered him.
-If your readers might not know this, you could express this explicitly in a footnote or by putting the names of his parents and brother in the text.
-Alternate translation: "Cain, the son of the first man and woman, Adam and Eve, ... murdered his younger brother Abel" (See: Assumed Knowledge and Implicit Information)

-12 not like Cain, who was from the evil one and killed his brother.
-And on account of what did he kill him?
-Because his works were evil, but those of his brother, righteous.
+If your readers might not know this, you could not like Cain, who was from the evil one and killed his brother.
+And on account of what did he kill him?Because his works were evil, but those of his brother, righteous.